 What will be the opening hours?

 You will pay extra-fee between 4.30 pm and 6.30 pm but it won’t be a “garderie”.
-The same adults will be there and pupils can go on working on their projects.
+The same adults will be there and kids can go on working on their projects.
 This service will be organized the first year if enough families are interested.

-How pupils will learn French and English?
+How children will learn French and English?

 There will be 2 teachers full-time in the classroom, one English Native Speaker and one French Native Speaker.
 Pupils can speak both languages and some activities will be in English, others in French.
 Each day, we will have a meeting before the lunch, it will be both in French and English (with translations if needed).
 About writing and reading, pupils can choose the language they would like to learn first and quickly they can learn reading and writing in both languages.